MrTimmyJ/wasm-Game-of-Life/README.md

-Game of life made in Rust using Web Assembly.
+Conway's game of life made in Rust using Web Assembly.

 <div align="center">